Overview

 Categories

 All V3 responses include scores for seven Webacy risk categories.
-Phase 1 ships 28 of 42 criteria live; the rest are present in the taxonomy withlive: false and a phase marker.
+Today 28 of 42 criteria ship live; the rest are present in the taxonomy withlive: false.

-For the full criteria taxonomy — including which criteria are live in Phase 1 and which phase each unlive criterion is scheduled for — call the framework endpoint.
+For the full criteria taxonomy — including which criteria are live today and which are planned for a future release — call the framework endpoint.
 It’s the canonical source; this docs site reflects whatever the framework endpoint returns.

 Coverage disclosure